RAQSCI

-The World Bank recommends the model as "an effective way to ensure that [borrowers'] Procurement Objectives are comprehensive".
+The World Bank recommends the model as "an effective way to ensure that [borrowers'] Procurement Objectives are comprehensive", as defining such objectives is seen as a critical step in formulating an effective bid for World Bank project funding.
 This model is used educationally to ensure that procurement professionals adopt a broad perspective on business needs and do not focus exclusively on costs.